pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 ---------------------------------------------
 Send minor-expression at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-minor-expression-python3\.2-noswitch
 -----------------------------------------------
 Send minor-expression at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-minor-expression-python3\.2-dedicated
 ------------------------------------------------
-Send minor-expression at point to Python3.2 interpreter.
+Send minor-expression at point to Python3.2 unique interpreter.

 py-execute-minor-expression-python3\.2-dedicated-switch
 -------------------------------------------------------
-Send minor-expression at point to Python3.2 interpreter.
+Send minor-expression at point to Python3.2 unique interpreter and switch to result.